MetaMetricsInc/loadlamb/README.md

 #### Run LoadLamb

 This command uses boto3 to execute the **push_handler** Lambda function by using the contents of the **loadlamb.yaml** as the event (payload) argument.
-Which sends the config as an SNS (this will change to SQS in the future) message the number.
+Which sends the config as an SQS message.
 ```bash
 loadlamb execute
 ```